Brybbinnn/REIR/S3/readme.txt

-The Node that we implemented has the standard left and right nodes, which are null by default, then they each save their point as a key, they also save a rectangle which determines the area they cover, as well as their level or depth, essentially how far away they are from the root.
+The Node that we implemented has the standard left and right nodes, which are null by default, then they each save their point as a key, they also save a rectangle which determines the area they cover.

 /**********************************************************************
  *  Describe your method for range search in a kd-tree.